stevebrownlee/labs/collections/_insights/2024-10-07-why-ascend.md

 ## The Vision: Transforming Developers into Leaders

-At its core, Ascend was designed with a simple yet powerful purpose: to transform capable developers into visionary leaders.
-The program embraces the belief that every developer has the potential not only to build technology but to guide and shape the future of it.
-This vision is rooted in the idea that leadership in technology isn’t just about what you know; it’s about how you think, how you collaborate, and how you lead.
+At its core, Ascend was designed with a specific purpose: to transform capable developers into high-value senior engineers who are not only technical experts but also strategic systems thinkers.
+The program embraces the belief that every developer has the potential not only to build technology but to design, integrate, and optimize systems that drive business growth.

 Ascend’s approach is built on three pillars — **Ignite**, **Rise**, and **Zenith** — each representing a crucial stage of the journey.